CurryTang/Towards-graph-foundation-models/README.md

 * Use natural language to directly describe the graph structure, and propose the NLGraph benchmark for algorithmic reasoning on the graph.
 * Language: Human language

+### Exploring the Potential of Large Language Models (LLMs) in Learning on Graphs (Arxiv 2023) [Paper](https://arxiv.org/abs/2307.03393) [Code](https://github.com/CurryTang/Graph-LLM)

+- For the LLMs-as-Predictors pipeline, propose a language based on node attributes.

 ### Natural Language is All a Graph Needs (Arxiv 2023) [Paper](https://arxiv.org/abs/2308.07134)